gerep/gerep.github.io/_posts/2021-01-20-bothered-by-what-i-do.markdown

 ---
 layout: post
-title: "Bothered by what I do"
+title: "bothered by what I do"
 date: 2021-01-20
 categories:
 ---